LH3311/team8/weekly agenda/meeting_minutes.md

   - If roadblocks are encountered, best to email Chris
   - Get at least table.qza
 - Break up proposal into sections, and decide who is doing which part

+## <div align="right"> Feburary 12, 2024 </div>
+Seperate phyloseq object by healthy and PD patients.

+## Next week
+Meeting on Zoom Tuesday 11 am
+Decide on sampling depth
+Make list of nutrients from PD metadata for R code